serverless/blog/posts/2017-09-21-serverless-webtasks.md

 ### Pre-requisites

-Make sure you have nodeJS installed on your machine and also the serverless framework
+Make sure you have nodeJS installed on your machine and also the Serverless Framework

 ```bash
 # install serverless globally